socials

 How is gorilla trekking done?

-The highlight of a visit to Bwindi Impenetrable mountain Gorillas National Park and the climax of the long journey to the impenetrable forest by air, car and steep forest trail is a magical hour in the company of a family of mountain gorillas.
+Highlights of a visit to Bwindi Impenetrable mountain Gorillas National Park and the climax of the long journey to the impenetrable forest by air, car and steep forest trail is a magical hour in the company of a family of mountain gorillas.
 Tracking the gorillas can last from 4-6 hours to a whole day depending on how far the group has moved since it was observed nesting up the previous evening.
-Bwindi has 15 habituated gorilla groups that are tracked from four trailheads.
-Three(3) of these groups are found in the vicinity of Buhoma in northwest Bwindi; four(4) at Ruhija in the east, and eight(8) at the park’s southern trailheads at Nkuringo and Rushaga.
-Eight permits are available to track each of the fifteen(15) habituated groups giving a daily maximum of 120 permits.
+Bwindi has 27 habituated gorilla groups that are tracked from four trailheads to Buhoma in northwest Bwindi; Ruhija in the east and at the park’s southern trailheads at Nkuringo and Rushaga.
+Eight permits are available to track each of the 27 habituated groups giving a daily maximum of 216 permits.
 Permits must be booked in advance.

-Nature walks in Bwindi forest
+Nature walks & trails in Bwindi forest

 The following nature walk trails can be arranged to depart in the morning at 09:00 and in the afternoon at 14:00;